Sitefinity/Sitefinity-CLI/README.md

 ## Migration Commands
 The migration commands support migration of pages and page templates that are built using Web Forms or MVC to the decoupled architecture.

-**NOTE**: The migration tool does not migrate your code.
-It migrates content and structure only.
+**IMPORTANT**: The migration tool helps you migrating only the content and structure of the page templates and pages.
+You still need to re-implement all custom widgets you are using on your site.<br>
+The migration tool is not a complete solution and can generate warnings or incomplete front-end resources.
+You are responsible to check its results.

 ### General flow of migration